 The ymiridrine generates in environments which fulfill the following criteria: more than 70% of the wall must be tiled, the light must be tinted red (even if only slightly), a buzzing noise must be constantly present, and humidity must be above 24%.
 Locker or shower rooms, municipal maintenance areas, and pools are a few of the environs that thus spawn ymiridrine infestations.
 Furthermore, if a space which fulfills these criteria leads into or overlaps with another stranger's territory, the ymiridrine will generate with 100% frequency.

 The strain always generates in groups, which emerge, solid sanguine in color and gummy in form, from a pool of blood upon the floor.
 These newborn ymiridrine coalesce and develop markings within three minutes, at which point they can be considered mature.
 The number of individuals that appear varies depending on the size of the room, with larger rooms spawning larger groups.

 In territories that do not meet the strain's criteria for completely healthy development (see below), the ymiridrine is more frail, with darker colors.
-Its teeth appear beset with decay, and the limbs number only between 13-15.
+Its teeth appear beset with decay, and the limbs number only between 13 and 15.
 Stability is roughly 60-78% that of a healthy individual; otherwise, it displays no other deficiencies.